-The ABCC commenced proceedings in the Federal Court against the CFMMEU and its shop steward, Kevin Pattinson, for allegedly preventing an electrician and apprentice from working on a Melbourne site because they were not members of a union.
+On 14 October 2019, the Federal Court imposed penalties totalling $69,000 against the CFMMEU and its shop steward Kevin Pattinson for preventing an apprentice and electrician from working on a Frankston construction site because they were not members of the union.

 Mr Pattinson: Are you union?
 Do you have a ticket for your fees?
 Have you paid your fees?

 Electrician: No, we’re not a union-based company so we don’t have our ticket.

 Mr Pattinson then misrepresented to the workers that in order to perform work on the site, they had to become a member of the union.
 As a result, the apprentice and electrician were prevented from performing work on the site.

 The Court penalised the CFMMEU the equivalent of a single maximum penalty of $63,000, and penalised Mr Pattinson $6,000 for the conduct.

 In handing down his judgment today Justice Snaden said:

 ...The Union is a “serial offender” that has, over a long period, exhibited a willingness to contravene workplace laws in the service of its industrial objectives; and one that appears to treat the imposition of financial penalties in respect of those contraventions as little more than the cost of its preferred business model.